ABOUT SPINDLES & FLYERS SPINNING GUILD

 Spindles & Flyers Spinning Guild is a local group for people who spin yarn.
 We also weave, knit, crochet, felt, tat, sprang, make baskets, dye, learn, teach, share, and love all types of textiles.

 Spinning, like any craft, takes time to master and can be very satisfying.
 We can help get you started and hope you enjoy spinning as much as we do.
 We can answer your questions, help you find equipment and supplies, and connect with other spinners.
 We seek opportunities to demonstrate spinning and teach others to spin using spindles with repurposed compact discs (CDs) as whorls.

-We welcome interested people to our monthly meetings, September through June, often on the fourth Sunday of the month.
+We welcome interested people to our monthly meetings, September through June, most often on the fourth Sunday of the month but with occasional changes for conflicts.
 Occasionally we request a non-member fee at certain meetings.

 The guild was founded around 1955 in Berkeley with wheel-maker Anthony Cardarelle and weaver/dyer Frances Siminoff.
 They moved their studio to Richmond when BART was built through Berkeley.

 Our group belongs to CNCH, the Conference for Northern California Hand Weavers, Spinners, Dyers and Basketmakers, a regional organization dedicated to fiber arts that hosts a conference each spring.

 We try to be welcoming to all, so please be aware that guild gatherings are fragrance free.
 Check your soaps, laundry products and cosmetics for fragrance.